The Pitt-Johnstown financial aid process, month-by-month

 Attend Orientation in June or July and bring your financial aid questions with you.

-First-time borrowers through the Direct Stafford Loan must complete a Master Promissory Note (MPN) and Entrance Counseling.
-The MPN remains valid for up to 10 years, provided you remain continuously enrolled during that time period.
+First-time borrowers through the Direct Loan Progam must complete a Master Promissory Note (MPN) and Entrance Counseling.
+The MPN remains valid for up to 10 years, provided you remain continuously enrolled during that time.

-Should you need additional funding, apply for Federal Direct Parent Loan for Undergraduate Students (PLUS) or Alternative Loans.
-To apply for the Federal Direct PLUS, the parent of a dependent student must complete the Federal Direct PLUS Request Form and the Master Promissory Note (MPN).
+Should you need additional funding, apply for a Federal Direct Parent Loan for Undergraduate Students (PLUS) or Alternative Loans.
+To apply for the Federal Direct PLUS, the parent of a dependent student must complete the application online.

 Tips from the pros: